InformaticsMatters/squonk/openshift/ansible/README.md

 1. There is a `developer` user known to the cluster
 1. You have setup your own `setenv.sh` (typically in `openshift/env`), created a suitable `params` file and you have run `source setenv.sh`.
+1. You have Python (ideally 3.7) and satisfy the requirements with something like `pip install -r requirements.txt` from this directory.

 >   If using NFS, it is correctly configured with appropriate
     disk provisioning ready for each PV that expects a volume -